 Santa Fe County Offering Free Assistance for Businesses Interested in Electric Vehicle Chargers

 Did you know over 50% of our greenhouse gases in Santa Fe County come from on-road transportation?
-In addition to contributing to climate change, vehicle emissions are detrimental to our health.
-According to the World Health Organization, 90% of people around the world are exposed to dangerously high levels of pollutants that lead to cancel and cardiovascular diseases.
-Whether it is carpooling, riding the bus, or buying an electric vehicle, you can have a big impact by creating a clean commute!
+In addition to contributing to global warming, vehicle emissions are detrimental to our health.
+According to the World Health Organization, 90% of people around the world are exposed to dangerously high levels of pollutants that lead to cancer and cardiovascular diseases, much of which comes from transportation sources.
+Whether it is carpooling, riding the bus, or buying an electric vehicle, everyone can have a big impact by taking the clean commute that works for them!

 Between the RTD Blue Bus, NMDOT Park and Ride, and Santa Fe Trails, creating a bus commute in Santa Fe County is fairly easy.
 All of these buses have bicycle racks, so consider combining a bicycle commute with your bus commute.

 Bicycling can contribute to a healthier and more active you while cutting down on emissions and congestions.
 Need help?
 Bike Santa Fe can arrange to have your bike tuned-up and made ready to ride.
 Then, they will send an experienced riding companion to your house or the bus stop at a pre-arranged time to ride with you to your place of work, discuss the best routes, and safety guide you through any tricky parts of your journey.
 Those outside of Santa Fe can take advantage of this service at a bus stop in Santa Fe.
 This is offered completely free.